MS-ES-DEMO/networking-hub-spoke-fast-deploy/README.md

 ## Prerequisites

 Bicep is the language used for defining declaratively the Azure resources required in this template.
-You would need to configure your development environment with Bicep support to succesfully deploy this scenario.
+You would need to configure your development environment with Bicep support to successfully deploy this scenario.

 - [Installing Bicep with Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#azure-cli)
 - [Installing Bicep with Azure PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#azure-powershell)